RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Stretch videos to screen resolution**

-This will fill the entire screen surface but will possibly break the aspect ratio of the video.
+This will fill the entire screen surface but will probably break the aspect ratio of the video.

 **Render scanlines for videos** _(OpenGL renderer only)_